Please enable JavaScript to view the comments powered by Disqus.

 Annual Canadian Tax Deadline and Rules

-If a tax return and payment is late, the CRA charges a late fee, which is 5% of the balance owed, with an additional 1% for every month that you are late with your payment.
+It's crucial to file your taxes and make payments on time, as the CRA charges a late fee of 5% of the balance owed, with an additional 1% for every month that you're late with your payment.

 If you work and live in Canada, you must report your income tax to the Community Reinvestment Act (CRA), which can be done by filing your tax return.
 With this return, you must list each one of your income sources and take note of your eligibility for possible deductions or credits, if there are any.